pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 ## In search of new storage

 Currently, we have a gap in our storage solutions.
-We’re missing:
+We're missing:

 * Functionalities like **distributed transactions** from which we can get stronger consistency when needed and good performance, which is very important for online applications.
 * **SQL compatibility** so that we can execute expressive queries and provide our users with a seamless experience.